panoptes/panoptes-network/image-uploaded/README.md

-Acknowledge FITS File Received
+Image Uploaded Acknowledgement
 ==============================

-This folder defines a [Google Cloud Function](https://cloud.google.com/functions/).

-This function is triggered  when a file is placed in our [Storage Bucket](https://cloud.google.com/storage/) (see also the documentation about using [Storage Triggers](https://cloud.google.com/functions/docs/calling/storage)).
+This service is triggered  when a file is placed in our [Storage Bucket](https://cloud.google.com/storage/) (see also the documentation about using [Storage Triggers](https://cloud.google.com/functions/docs/calling/storage)).

-FITS: Set header variables and then forward to endpoint for adding headers
+The service will receive a PubSub message in a json format.
+Based on the file type that was uploaded various actions will be taken:

+FITS.FZ: Forward to the `record-image` service.
+FITS: Forward to the `fits-packer` service.
-	to the metadatabase.
+CR2: Forward to the `make-rgb-fits` service.
-CR2: Trigger the creation of the RGB fits images, pretty JPG/PNG images for viewing,
-	and timelapse videos.

-> :memo: Todo: Trigger timelapse and pretty image creation from here.

 Endpoint: No public endpoint